swilliams11/edgemicro-decorator/README.md

 ```

 # Immediate Action Items
-1. Document additional space requirements for including Edgemicro in CF App container.
+1. Document additional space requirements for including Edge Microgateway in CF App container.
 2. Document latency between first POC (EM running in separate containers) vs EM running in same container.

 # Open Items
 1. Current implementation uses Microgateway v2.1.2; however, 3.1.1 has just been released, so I need to switch to this version.
-2. Need to change the code so that you can configure which version of Edgemicro you want to use; however, the default selection should be the most current Edgemicro.
+2. Need to change the code so that you can configure which version of Edge Microgateway you want to use; however, the default selection should be the most current Edge Microgateway.
 3. Clean up the configure script.